 Progression to Stage 4 will be typically when all of the knowledge components of the training programme have been successfully completed and the Stage 3 requirements, as identified in their personalised training plan, have been also been successfully completed.

-Typically Stage 4 will be in the final year of the training programme.
+Typically Stage 4 will be in the final year of the training programme for the Installation or Maintenance Electrician apprenticeship.

-During Stage 4 the site based competence assessment is to be finalised and the Assessment of Occupational Competence (AOC) is to be completed as the final part of the apprenticeship.
+During Stage 4 the site based competence assessment is to be finalised and the Assessment of Occupational Competence (AOC) or End Point Assessment (EPA) is to be completed as the final part of the apprenticeship.
 The AOC taken will depend on the occupation of the apprenticeship programme and must be approved by the JIB as part of the apprenticeship qualification structure.

-For an Installation Electrician and Maintenance Electrician the AOC will be the AM2 taken at an approved NET (National Electrotechnical Training) centre.
-The apprentice should be prepared for the AOC before it is taken
+For an Installation Electrician and Maintenance Electrician the AOC will be the relevant version of the AM2 taken at an approved NET (National Electrotechnical Training) centre, such as the AM2S for apprentices in England.
+The apprentice should be prepared for the AOC before it is taken.
 If necessary, the apprentice is entitled to a second attempt at the AOC.
 If this is also unsuccessful, the Training Agreement may be terminated.
 The stage 4 requirements of the apprentice's personalised training plan should be referred to for the details of the full requirement of Stage 4.